valkyr13/IR-Project-Clinical-Natural-Language-Processing-for-Automated-Disorder-Normalization-/README.md

 Dataset:  https://www.kaggle.com/rsnayak/hackathon-disease-extraction-saving-lives-with-ai?select=train_3PIRKSI

 The dataset have total 30,000 documents and 191,282 sentences in total.
 It has total 4,543,833 unique id(words) which means each record is assigned unique id.
-A screenshot of the dataset.
+A screenshot of the dataset with IOB tagging.

 <img src="images/the%20dataset%20with%20tagging.png" width="500">